nkrusch/recontext/readme.txt

     make results/test.dig
     cat results/test.dig

+As output, you should finally observe the invariants extracted from the test data.

+    trace1 (5 invs):
+    1. -varB <= 4
+    2. varB <= 12
+    3. -varA + varB <= 7
+    4. -varA - varB <= -8
+    5. varA === 1 (mod 2)

 ------------------------------------------------------------------------
-📜️  LICENSING
+LICENSING
 ------------------------------------------------------------------------

-* Developments in this artifact are licensed under the MIT license.
+* The source code introduced in the artifact is licensed under MIT.
-* The UCI datasets in inputs are licensed under CC BY 4.0.
+* The UCI datasets at input/traces are licensed under CC BY 4.0.
-* The detectors Dig and Tacle have their own licensing terms.
+* The Dɪɢ detector is licensed under MIT.
+* TᴀCʟᴇ is unlicensed.